Intrinsic Dimension Estimation for Robust Detection of AI-Generated Texts

 \section{Introduction}

-Modern large language models (LLMs) generate human-looking texts increasingly well, which may also lead to worrisome consequences~\citep{fagni2021tweepfake, adelani2020generating, stokel2022ai}, so the ability to detect AI-generated texts (artificial text detection, ATD) becomes crucial for media, education, politics, creative industries and other spheres of human social activities.
+Modern large language models (LLMs) generate human-looking texts increasingly well, which may also lead to worrisome consequences~\citep{fagni2021tweepfake, adelani2020generating, stokel2022ai}.
+Hence, the ability to detect AI-generated texts (\emph{artificial text detection}, ATD) becomes crucial for media, education, politics, creative industries and other spheres of human social activities.
 A straightforward idea would be to train a classifier to detect artificial text; many such classifiers exist~\citep{zellers2019defending, gehrmann2019gltr, solaiman2019release}, but most of them are designed to detect samples of individual generation models, either using the model itself~\citep{mitchell2023detectgpt} or training on a dataset of its generations.
 This leads to poor generalization to new models and unknown data domains.
-Another idea, known as \emph{watermarking}, is to inject some detectable artifacts into model generations; \citet{kirchenbauer2023watermark} propose to intentionally inject statistical skew that can be detected in a text sample.
-However, later works showed that the watermark detector can be broken by adversarial attacks, e.g. by text perturbations or paraphrasing~\citep{he2023mgtbench}.
+Another idea, known as \emph{watermarking}, is to inject some detectable artifacts into model generations; for instance, \citet{kirchenbauer2023watermark} propose to intentionally inject a statistical skew that can be detected in a text sample.
+However, later works showed that watermark detectors can be broken by adversarial attacks, e.g., by text perturbations or paraphrasing~\citep{he2023mgtbench}.
 Since text generation is constantly evolving, \citet{sadasivan2023can} claim that perfect artificial text detection is impossible; \citet{krishna2023paraphrasing} address this statement and propose a retrieval-based detector that could be implemented by text generation service providers: they should store the hash value of every text generated by their model and retrieve it by request.
-This approach works even for a perfect human-like text generator, but it does not apply to publicly available models, and there already are plenty.
+This approach works even for a perfect text generator indistinguishable from human writing, but it does not apply to publicly available models, and plenty of them already exist.

 \figone

 In this work, we show that the \emph{intrinsic dimension} of text samples can serve as a helpful score function allowing to separate artificial and generated texts in a very general setting, without additional knowledge about the generator.
 The only assumption is that generation is good enough to create fluent grammatical samples of length $\approx 200$ words.
 We propose a method based on persistent homology dimension theory, which allows to estimate the dimension of text samples with high accuracy, and show that the proposed dimension-based classifier outperforms other artificial text detectors with a large margin in the general-purpose setup, for a very wide class of generators.